verrazzano/docs/content/en/docs/setup/backup/velerobackup.md

 draft: false
 ---

-Verrazzano offers specialized `hooks` to ensure a consistent backup experience with `Velero`.
+Verrazzano offers specialized `hooks` to ensure a consistent backup experience with Velero.
 More context on hooks can be found [here](https://velero.io/docs/v1.8/backup-hooks/).

 Currently, the following components have in built hooks:
 - MySQL
 - OpenSearch

-For all other components refer to `Velero` documentation for taking [backups](https://velero.io/docs/v1.8/backup-reference/).
+For all other components refer to Velero documentation for taking [backups](https://velero.io/docs/v1.8/backup-reference/).

 ### MySQL Backup

-For `MySQL` Verrazzano offers a custom hook that can be used along with `Velero` to perform a backup successfully.
+For `MySQL` Verrazzano offers a custom hook that can be used along with Velero to perform a backup.

-Below example is a sample `Velero` backup [api](https://velero.io/docs/v1.8/api-types/backup/) object that can be invoked to take a MySQL backup.
+Below example is a sample Velero `Backup` [api](https://velero.io/docs/v1.8/api-types/backup/) object that can be invoked to take a MySQL backup.

 ```yaml
 apiVersion: velero.io/v1